kang-tw/Analysis-stock-chart-with-ML/README.md

-implement back-end with firebase implement front-end with react
+implement back-end with firebase - fin

+implement front-end with react - fin